bartificer/programming-by-stealth/docs/pbs11.md

 Note that all four of these tags must be direct children of the table tag.

 By default, the table caption is rendered centred above the table.
 Next, the header rows are rendered, then the table body rows, and finally the table footer rows.
 In theory, browsers can use the table header and table footer to intelligently scroll and print tables.
 I’ve yet to see browser vendors implement these kinds of features though.
 However, this doesn’t make the regions useless – they are very useful when it comes to styling your tables.
-Every table should have a table body, many tables you see have table heads, a few tables have captions, and you tend not to see that many tables with a footer.
+Every table should have a table body.
+Many tables you see have table heads.
+A few tables have captions.
+You tend not to see that many tables with a footer.

 Inside the `<thead>`, `<tfoot>`, and `<tbody>` tags, your data and titles need to be contained within cells within rows.
 A row is defined by the `<tr>` (table row) tag.
 Cells are defined by either the `<th>` (table header) tag, or `<td>` (table data) tag.
 Header cells are for labelling rows or columns, and data cells are for containing data.
 Using the appropriate cell types will make your tables easier to style.

 When tables were used for page layout, you would have found all sorts of complex techniques in regular use – merging of cells, the nesting of one table within another, and so on.
 When you only use tables to display tabular data, you tend not to need these advanced features, so I don’t want to dwell on them.

-I will make one exception though – it often makes sense to merge all the cells in the footer row into one long cell containing some kind of information about the data source – perhaps the time the data was sourced at, or copyright information.
+I will make one exception though – it often makes sense to merge all the cells in the footer row into one long cell containing some kind of information about the data source – perhaps the time the data was sourced at or copyright information.
 You can do this by including only one cell in the footer row, and setting the `colspan` HTML attribute on that one cell to the number of columns in the table.
 For example, if your table had four columns, you could use a footer something like:

 ```html
 <tfoot>